 Information will be gathered relating to the current provision provided, action points that have been taken, and the preliminary outcomes of targets set.

 We are proud to offer services on the school site to students and their families.
-Tanfield School have access to specialist advisory teachers, 15 days of Autistic Spectrum Disorder support and 12 days Educational psychologist time.
+Tanfield School have access to specialist advisory teachers, 15 days of Autistic Spectrum Condition support and 2 days Educational psychologist time.
 We have a school councillor based on site two days a week offering students 1 to 1 sessions around issues of anxiety, loss and bereavement or self-harm.
 Tanfield School also have a school nurse who runs a drop-in session once a week and is available for appointments during the rest of the week.

 Tanfield School puts working with parents/carers and students at the centre of its work.
 Students are regularly involved with reviewing their progress and encouraged to express their needs and concerns with relevant staff.
 Students with SEND are encouraged to express any concerns they may have to the SENDCo, Assistant SENDCo, Learning support Assistant, their Advisor, their Year Manager or any other member of staff with whom they feel comfortable to talk about their concerns.